WarrenKener/CB-Streamer-Extension/README.md

-# Chaturbate Model Extension for Chrome
+# CB Streamer Extension for Chrome

 This browser extension is for Chrome and is installed by putting the all the files in this repository into a folder on your hard drive, then going to Chrome options > More tools > Extensions.
 With developer mode enabled, click the button "load unpacked" and select the aforementioned folder.